alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 ## Learnings and Project Insights

+- **Jest/Babel Setup:** A standard pattern for testing modern JavaScript (ES Modules) involves installing `jest`, `@babel/core`, `@babel/preset-env`, and `babel-jest`, and creating a `babel.config.js` to transpile the code.
+This is a reusable setup for future projects.
+- **Debugging Complex Logic:** When a test for a complex calculation fails, the error may lie in the test's *expectation* rather than the code itself.
+It's crucial to manually trace the code's execution with the test's inputs to verify the expected output before assuming the implementation is faulty.
+- **Code Separation for Testability:** Separating pure logic (like in `calculator.js`) from DOM manipulation code (in `script.js`) is a key pattern for making code easier to test.
-- The prototype provides a solid foundation for the core calculation logic, which is the most complex part of the application.
+- The prototype provides a solid foundation for the core calculation logic.
-- The UI is basic but functional, leveraging Tailwind CSS for quick styling.
-- The project now uses a local Node.js build process for Tailwind CSS, which is compatible with GitHub Pages deployment after running the build step.
+- The project now uses a local Node.js build process for Tailwind CSS.
-- The interest rate data from `script.js` has been documented, and new image references are available for further documentation updates.
 - Encountered issues with the default `npx` command, requiring the use of a specific portable Node.js path.
 A global `.clinerule` (`node-js-execution.md`) was created to address this for future tasks.